Applying for Benefits or Changing Your Place of Training

 If you withdraw, drop, or receiving a failing grade, this may lead to an overpayment and a debt.
 If an overpayment is created resulting in a debt you may be responsible for repaying the VA for tuition and fees, books, and basic housing allowance.
 The amount of the overpayment may vary depending on the date in which you withdraw, drop, or receive a failing grade.

 Reminders for Certification Every Semester

-If you are receiving Educational Benefits (Chapter 30, 31, 33, 35, and 1606), you must provide the VA Certifying Official with an updated Student Educational Plan (SEP) and completed Enrollment Data Request Form Each Semester!
+If you are receiving educational benefits (Chapter 30, 31, 33, 35, and 1606), you must provide the VA Certifying Official with an updated Student Educational Plan (SEP) and completed Veterans Certification Request Form each semester!
 Complete and submit this form after you have registered for classes.
 Only classes listed on your SEP will be certified.

 Veterans and dependents receiving educational benefits will be subject to Academic Standards for Continued Eligibility.
 See online catalog for more details.